Autumn Equinox Qi Node

 The Great Learning • Da Xue 大學 Confucian Teaching

 The way of great learning lies in illuminating bright virtue; Holding people dear and stopping only at utmost goodness.
 To illuminate brightest virtue under Heaven, ancients governed their states first.
 To govern their states, they first put their families in order.
 To put their families in order, they first cultivated their body.
-To cultivate their body, […]
+To cultivate their […]

 error: Content is protected !!